-Experience / Special Responsibilities Councillor with Monash City Council since 2012, over 20 years of leadership roles in business.
-Graduate Member of AICD, member of Wheelers Hill Rotary Club, and Director (through Council) of Monash Gallery of Art and Monash Enterprise Centre.
-Appointed Director 28 August 2013
+Councillor with Monash City Council since 2012, over 20 years of leadership roles in business.
+Graduate Member of AICD, member of Wheelers Hill Rotary Club, and Director (through Council) of Monash Gallery of Art and

+Monash Enterprise Centre.

+Director since 28 August 2013